kitchensjn/sparg_manuscript/README.md

-# sparg
+# sparg Manuscript

-Using the ancestral recombination graphs to estimate dispersal rates and track the locations genetic ancestors.
-See XXXXX for the paper on these methods.
+This repository contains all of the code needed to recreate the figures in the sparg manuscript, found [here](https://doi.org/10.1101/2024.04.10.588900).

+## Instructions